Why Most People Never Escape Mediocrity (Even When They Try)

 - After comparing themselves to other people

-But motivation has a major limitation:
+But motivation has one major limitation:

 It is emotional, not systematic.